setrar/Business/FinancialStatements/Speech0.md

 <img src=images/Key-Financial-Indicators2.png width='40%' height='40%' > </img>

 Finally, comparing our projected versus actual financial metrics over the last quarters, we have consistently met or exceeded most of our financial growth.
-For the actual quarters, however, while our revenue projections were slightly overestimated, we managed to maintain profitability through cost savings and operational adjustments and avoid credit.
+For the actual quarters, however, while our revenue projections were slightly overestimated, we managed to maintain profitability through cost savings and operational adjustments and avoid using credit.

 | | |
 |-|-|